 \section{Acknowledgments}

-Thanks to Michael Wayne and Kristina Meier for discussions regarding design of the time-bin sorting circuit, and to Chris Chopp for assistance in prototyping and PCB layout of the time-bin sorting circuit.
+Thanks to Michael Wayne and Kristina Meier for discussions regarding design of the time-bin sorting circuit, and to Chris Chopp for assistance in prototyping and printed-circuit-board layout of the time-bin sorting circuit.
 Thanks to MIT-Lincoln Laboratory for the orbital simulation calculations.
-J.C.C and P.G.K acknowledge support from NASA Grant No. NNX13AP35A and NASA Grant No. NNX16AM26G.
-J.C.C acknowledges support from a DoD, Office of Naval Research, National Defense Science and Engineering Graduate Fellowship (NDSEG) and from the DOE Office of Cybersecurity Energy Security and Emergency Response (CESER) through the Cybersecurity for Energy Delivery Systems (CEDS) program.
+J.C.C. and P.G.K. acknowledge support from NASA Grant No. NNX13AP35A and NASA Grant No. NNX16AM26G.
+J.C.C. acknowledges support from a DoD, Office of Naval Research, National Defense Science and Engineering Graduate Fellowship (NDSEG) and from the DOE Office of Cybersecurity Energy Security and Emergency Response (CESER) through the Cybersecurity for Energy Delivery Systems (CEDS) program.
 C.C.W.L. acknowledges support from NUS startup grant R-263-000-C78-133/731 and CQT Fellow Grant.
 This work was partially performed at Oak Ridge National Laboratory (ORNL).
 ORNL is managed by UT-Battelle, LLC, under Contract No. DE-AC05-00OR22725 for the DOE.
 All authors contributed to experiment design and wrote manuscript.
 J.C.C. carried out all experiments and data analysis, including upgrading the optical and detection system, and constructing the time-bin sorting circuit.
 C.W.L. carried out theoretical security analysis, and C.W.L and J.C.C. wrote secret-key simulations.